MIC-DKFZ/semantic_segmentation/config/Readme.md

 and an overview about all transformations which are supported by Albumentations is given [here](https://albumentations.ai/docs/getting_started/transforms_and_targets/).
 Thereby this repository provides a simple API for defining data augmentations.
 To define custom data augmentations adopt the following example and put it into *config/data_augmentations/custom_augmentation.yaml*.
-Train and Test transformations are defined separatly using *AUGMENTATIONS.TEST* and *AUGMENTATIONS.TRAIN* (see example).
+Train and Test transformations are defined separately using *AUGMENTATIONS.TEST* and *AUGMENTATIONS.TRAIN* (see example).
 Thereby different Albumentations transformations are listed in list format, while there parameters are given as dicts.
 Some transformations like *Compose()* or *OneOf()* need other transformations as input.
 Therefore, recursively define these transformations in the *transforms* parameter of the outer transformation(Compose, OneOf, ...) like it can be seen in the example.